awsdocs/amazon-s3-user-guide/doc_source/enable-event-notifications.md

 # How do I enable and configure event notifications for an S3 Bucket?<a name="enable-event-notifications"></a>

-You can enable certain Amazon S3 bucket events to send a notification message to a destination whenever the events occur\.
+You can enable certain Amazon S3 events to send a notification message to a destination whenever the events occur\.
 This section explains how to use the Amazon S3 console to enable event notifications\.
 For information about using event notifications with the AWS SDKs and the Amazon S3 REST APIs, see [Configuring Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) in the *Amazon Simple Storage Service Developer Guide*\.

 **Topics**
 + [Event notification types](#enable-event-notifications-types)